Divergent-Insights/dbt-dataquality/README.md

 - Adding support for other databases such as Microsoft SQL Server and PostgreSQL
 - Extending the downstream data models and incorporate more comprehensive data quality testing coverage and advanced metrics
+- Adding new models to capture logging data historically (ideally a customisable rolling window)
 - Contributing new dashboards from different tools such as Tableau

 If you have any questions, you can contact us at info@divergentinsights.com.au